 Domain: Instruction and Student Achievement

-Implementation Status
+Im plement ation Stat tus

 Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence

-yet В Α ,
+yet В A runy

 18. Special, electives and career technical education (CTE) teachers have regularly scheduled opportunities to consult with special education teachers and related service providers to implement strategies that support the learning of all SWDs in their classes.
 A music teacher has several SWDs in his classes.
 A special education teacher is available to observe students during class and discuss accommodations, modifications or other appropriate supports for these students.
 The physical therapist provides consultation to the physical education (P.E.) coach related to adaptive equipment for students who need mobility supports.
 The occupational therapist provides guidance to the business education teacher on the use of assistive devices, such as adaptive keyboards, for a student with fine motor support needs.
 ESE teachers and support services personnel solicit feedback from specials, electives or CTE teachers to determine the effectiveness of instructional accommodations or modifications.
 The ESE teachers provide monthly updates with specific student information, instructional strategies and/or useful articles to teachers.
 The LATS team provides guidance and training on the use of assistive technology devices.
-Y All teachers have access to Support Facilitators and ESE Specialist to ask questions, get support, etc. SVE teachers assists in general education electives as needed (for example modifying test in culinary arts).
-Occupational Therapist consults with teachers weekly/monthly regarding student needs.
+Electives teachers are provided a copy of SWDs IEPs and IEPs at-a-glance that includes accommodations.
+(OneDrive) SWDs are represented in all elective course (Pinnacle) Electives teachers participate in IEP meetings and the provides suggestions for student accommodations.
+(Microsoft Teams) Weekly and monthly updates are added to SWDs IEPs and shared with electives teachers via OneDrive, email, and Excel.
+Instructional strategies and research-based articles are shared with and provided to teachers on a monthly basis by ESE teacher via email.
+Schoolwide ESE services Canvas page.

 Sugge ested Measures: Teacher schedules, teache ers' lesson plans, agendas and notes from collaborative tea aching ses sions.

 Note: -

-Comm nents:
+Comm ents:

-Domain: Instruction and Student Achievement Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet B В Α 1, 19.
+Domain: Instruction and Student Achievement Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α 19.
 General and special education teachers use the Florida Standards as the foundation for instruction of all SWDs, including those with a significant cognitive disability.
 IEP goals and objectives for all SWDs are aligned to the state standards.
 General and special education teachers can articulate what all students need to know, understand and be able to do in relation to the state standards.
 The instructional goals and learning targets of students with the most significant cognitive disabilities are based on access points.
 Teachers modify learning goals and instruction for students with the most significant cognitive disabilities using the same, or similar, ageappropriate materials as those used by students without disabilities.
-Y Teachers use Florida Standards to guide instruction.
-Students on Access Points are instructed on a modified curriculum.
-Teachers are provided with Access Points curriculum.
-IEP goals are aligned to state standards.
-Sugge sted Measures: Lesson or unit plans, curri culum maps, walk-through data, ongoing progress-monito ring data.
+Y All IEP goals and objectives (Math, Reading, and Writing) are aligned with Florida BEST Standards (Instructional lesson plans and IEPs) All teachers modify learning goals and instruction by using age appropriate material as those without disabilities (CK-12, Read 180, System 44, Newsela, Vocabulary.com, USATestprep, Textbook/curriculum) Sugge sted Measures: Lesson or unit plans, curri culum maps, walk-through data, ongoing progress-monito ring data.
 Note: For all SWDs, including those who are taking alternate assessment, educators should develop learning goals and assess progress toward meeting those goals based on the Florida Standards.
-Comm Comments:
+Comm ents: